jepsen-io/maelstrom/doc/workloads.md

 must contain a message.

-A client appends a message to a log by making a `send` RPC request with the keyn and value they want to append; the server responds with the offset it assigned for that particular message.
+A client appends a message to a log by making a `send` RPC request with the key and value they want to append; the server responds with the offset it assigned for that particular message.

-To read a log, a client issues an `assign` RPC request with a set of keys it wants to receive messages from; the server is responsible for tracking that this particular client has assigned those keys.
-Note that this is a hybrid of Kafka's `assign` and `subscribe`: it makes the server responsible for tracking polling offsets, but does not have any concept of consumer groups.
+To read a log, a client issues a `poll` RPC request with a map of keys to the offsets it wishes to read beginning at.
+The server returns a `poll_ok` response containing a map of keys to vectors of `[offset, message]` pairs, beginning at the requested offset for that key.

-After having assigned, the client can issue a `poll` request.
-In response, the server sends a `poll_ok` RPC response, containing a map of keys to sequences of messages.
-We'll talk about exactly *which* messages in a moment.

-Since messages delivered in response to a poll might not actually be *processed* if a client crashes, the client needs to inform the server that messages have been successfully processed.
-To do this, it periodically sends a *commit_offsets* RPC, containing a map of keys to the offsets it has processed.
-Servers acknowledge this with a `commit_ok` response.
-The servers should collectively keep track of this committed offset, and use it to constrain which messages are delivered.
+Servers should maintain a *committed offset* for each key.
+Clients can request that this offset be advanced by making a `commit_offsets` RPC request, with a map of keys to the highest offsets which that client has processed.
+Clients can also fetch known-committed offsets for a given set of keys through a `fetch_committed_offsets` request.

 The checker for this workload detects a number of anomalies.